How To File a Tax Extension With the IRS

 If you need more time to file state taxes, note that getting a federal tax extension doesn’t mean that the deadline to submit your state taxes is also necessarily extended automatically.
 The process and requirements for filing a state tax extension vary.
 You should contact your local state tax authority to get instructions and details.
 You might need to fill out a state-specific form as well as submit payment by the April 15 deadline if you owe taxes.

-Nine states don’t have a state income tax on earned income, so you don’t have to worry about filing any tax forms at all.
+Seven states don’t have a state income tax on earned income, so you don’t have to worry about filing any tax forms at all.
 Some states, such as California, grant automatic six-month extensions, with no forms required, as long as you have no taxes due or are due to receive a refund.
+And other states have separate extension due dates than the normal tax-filing deadline.

 Most taxpayers can qualify for the automatic income tax filing extension from the IRS if they can’t file their tax returns by the due date.
 The automatic income tax extension allows you six more months to submit your federal tax forms.